Chevrolet Tahoe: Third generation (2007)

-In 2008, a two-mode hybrid was introduced with two trim levels, HY1 or HY2.
+In 2008, a two-mode hybrid was introduced with two trim levels: HY1 or HY2.
 This paired a 332 hp LFA 6.0L Vortec 6000 V8 with a hybrid drive unit that acted as an infinitely variable transmission, which included a pair of 80 hp / 184 lbft torque electric motors.
 The coefficient of drag improved from 0.36 to 0.34 by using upgraded body panels; the vehicles retained a 12V battery for most accessory electrical gear and added a high-voltage (288V) traction battery system.
 The hybrid version uses aluminum body panels and driveline components which collectively offset the increased weight from the drive unit and battery, putting the hybrid at 5840 lb.
 The hybrid models also included 300V Electric AC, 42V power steering, and LED taillights (only an option from 2008 to 2013).
-This variant was named the Green Car of the Year for 2008 by Green Car Journal, a decision which was later lampooned during a segment of the BBC series Top Gear.
+This variant was named the Green Car of the Year for 2008 by Green Car Journal, a decision which was later lampooned during a segment on the BBC series Top Gear.
 Fuel consumption improved from 14 / 19 mpgus city/highway to 20 / 20 mpgus.

 During the 2009 model year, LTZ models had the option of the 405 hp 6.2L Vortec 6200.
 The option was dropped after only one model year.

 2010 models underwent a mild mid-cycle refresh including a slightly raised bumper, removal of the GM "Mark of Excellence" door badge, revised interior door trim, improved side structure, side torso airbags and optional side blind zone alert.

 For 2012, the GMC Yukon offered a special Heritage Edition package, featuring unique Heritage Edition exterior badging, embroidered color-keyed carpeted floor mats, embroidered headrests, SLT-2 Equipment Group standard features (such as 10-way memory leather seats and power liftgate), and optional 20-inch wheels.
-The Heritage Edition added $1,970 to the price of the Yukon and Yukon XL and was offered in three colors, Heritage Blue, White Diamond Tricoat, and Onyx Black.
+The Heritage Edition added $1,970 to the price of the Yukon and Yukon XL, and was offered in three colors: Heritage Blue, White Diamond Tricoat, and Onyx Black.